DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 Her wings were closed and she was looking down in silence.
 She didn't even hurry to try to heal her wounds.

-"H-hey, Kay, isn't something wrong with her?"
+"H-hey, Kai, isn't something wrong with her?"

 "...Yeah."